 But the Icelanders did not just have a way with words, they had an eye for detail and the memory to pass it all down.
 The Icelandic sagas (not written down until the 13th century) not only tell the stories of the warriors, farmers, feuds, legal battles, explorations, and love lives of the first 300 years of Icelanders – they also contain family trees and a social structure that remains remarkably cohesive across dozens of volumes.
 Critics of the sagas assert that these stories are merely historical fiction and they only appear to have lifelike and watertight detail because they were constructed to seem real.
 Even if that were true, the sagas are a remarkable literary accomplishment that reveal the extent of Iceland’s literary genius and ability to preserve the past.

 Iceland’s population contracted between the Viking Age and modern times and did not experience significant influxes of peoples from elsewhere.
 Thus, Icelanders are more connected to true, sea-traveling Viking ancestors than virtually any other country.
-The Icelandic language is very close to Old Norse – far closer than Swedish, Norwegian or Danish.
-It should be no surprise, therefore, that almost everything we have from Viking history, lore, poetry and faith, and history (from their perspective) comes to us directly from Iceland.
+The Icelandic language is very close to Old Norse – far closer to Old Norse than Swedish, Norwegian or Danish.
+It should be no surprise, therefore, that almost everything we have from Viking history (lore, poetry and faith, and history) comes to us directly from Iceland.
 The sagas, the Eddas – nearly all of it.
 The exception would be the 12th century Gesta Danorum (Deeds of the Danes) by Saxo Grammaticus – but even Saxo admitted that he owed a heavy debt to Icelandic lore masters in the writing of his masterpiece.

 But there is another essential element to Iceland’s culture that allowed for the survival of so much Viking lore.
 As previously mentioned, Iceland started its history as a place with multiple faiths.
 In the year 1000, the Althing (the democratic governing body in Iceland) addressed mounting religious strife and the need to “keep up with the times” by reaching a strange decision.
 They voted to make Christianity the official religion in the country, while still allowing freedom of religious practice in private.
 This period of religious pluralism lasted about 120 years.
 Even after it ceased, legally speaking, this strange conversion story and the lack of social pressures from the outside led to Icelanders showing a far more tolerant attitude towards their pagan heritage.

 Professor Kenneth Harl of Tulane University speaks to the conversion experience in the Viking Age, “It usually took Vikings two or three generations to figure out what monotheism was” (2005).
 In the meantime, there was a mix of faiths interacting in the Vikings' minds.
 Another poignant example can be observed in the archeological excavation in Scandinavia of a Norse sorceress who had – among other talismans – a cross around her neck.
-Many other graves, too, have shown Mjolnir (Thor's Hammer) amulets along with Christian crosses.
+Other graves have shown Mjolnir (Thor's Hammer) amulets along side of Christian crosses.
 Clearly, the Vikings were not sticklers for exclusionary doctrine.